-Filters detect features (e.g. edges) related in the vicinity of a sampling location and leverage the spatial structure of the covariates.
+Filters detect features related in the vicinity of a sampling location and leverage the spatial structure of the covariates.
 In practice, the original covariate image go through several filters, each exploiting an abstract representation of the image features.
 Similar to ANN, CNN has a number of hidden layers, called convolutional layers.
-The convolutions are combined
+The convolutions are combined with an activation function at the end of each neuron, obtained by: